Likelihood Approximation With Hierarchical Matrices For Large Spatial Datasets: Introduction

-In the last few years, there has been great interest in numerical methods for representing and approximating large covariance matrices in the applied mathematics community \cmmnt{\citep}\cite{Rasmussen05, BoermGarcke2007,khoromskij2008data,saibaba2012application,nowak2013kriging,ambikasaran2013large,ambikasaran2014fast,si2014memoryef,BallaniKressner}.
-Recently, the maximum likelihood estimator for parameter-fitting Gaussian observations with a Mat\'ern covariance matrix was computed via a framework for unstructured observations in two spatial dimensions, which allowed the evaluation of the log-likelihood and its gradient with computational complexity $\mathcal{O}(n^{3/2})$, where $n$ was the number of observations; the method relied on the recursive skeletonization factorization procedure \cite{ho2015hierarchical, martinsson2005fast}.
+Recently, the maximum likelihood estimator for parameter-fitting Gaussian observations with a Mat\'ern covariance matrix was computed via a framework for unstructured observations in two spatial dimensions, which allowed the evaluation of the log-likelihood and its gradient with computational complexity $\mathcal{O}(n^{3/2})$; the method relied on the recursive skeletonization factorization procedure \cite{ho2015hierarchical, martinsson2005fast}.
 However, the consequences of the approximation on the maximum likelihood estimator were not studied.

-In this paper, we demonstrate that with the computing cost $\mathcal{O}(kn\log n)$ and where $k\ll n$ (usually $k$ is a small integer), we can work with much more general (i.e., not limited to sparse/circulant/structured) covariance matrices.
+In \cite{BoermGarcke2007}, the authors computed the exact solution of a Gaussian process regression by replacing the kernel matrix with a data-sparse approximation, which they called the $\H^2$-matrix technique, cf. \cite{Li14} .
+It is more complicated than $\H$-matrix technique, but has computational complexity and storage cost of $\mathcal{O}(kn)$.

+The same $\H^2$-matrix technique for solving large-scale stochastic linear inverse problems with applications in subsurface modeling was demonstrated in \cite{ambikasaran2013large}.
+The authors explored the sparsity of the underlying measurement operator, demonstrated the effectiveness by solving a realistic crosswell tomography problem, quantified the uncertainty in the solution and provided an optimal capture geometry for this problem.
+Their algorithm was implemented in C++ and is available online.